-Stacey: When you start as an SDR you really need to first get yourself familiar with the product and the overall sales process that we follow.
+Taylor: When you start as an SDR you really need to first get yourself familiar with the product and the overall sales process that we follow.
 It’s always good to learn how to get their foot in the door and hear the word “no” once in a while, because that’s just a reality and nothing to get discouraged about.

-Taylor: The SDR’s own a lot of the first steps in the sales process so they really need to know how to maximize their exposure at Turbonomic.
+The SDR’s own a lot of the first steps in the sales process so they really need to know how to maximize their exposure at Turbonomic.
 When they come in they will check their email, following up with anything that has come in.
 They need to get a clear understanding of the day to come.
 They might spend a day calling, prospecting with the many tools that are available to them, meeting with their sales reps to talk about what to tackle next, maybe meeting with marketing on an event they might want to plan, etc. Every day is different so be ready for lots of new opportunities!

 What is your advice to someone who is beginning to interview with you?

-Stacey: For me, I like when a candidate comes to the interview fully prepared.
+Taylor: For me, I like when a candidate comes to the interview fully prepared.
 They know the company, the product and can speak clearly of the business problem they feel we solve.
 I want them to be excited about the role and be able to give me examples of why they think sales would be a great fit for them.

-Taylor: I like someone who is outgoing and energetic.
+I like someone who is outgoing and energetic.
 They know why the want to work for Turbonomic and why they want to be in technology sales.
 When they can show examples of being organized and proactive is a huge plus.
 I also like someone who is creative and can think outside the box.
 They are not afraid to try something new.

 Can you give some insight to the sales culture here?